 Whether or not the charged offense is a misdemeanor or felony, the defendant is required to appear personally in court on each and every court date.
 If the defendant fails to appear, without good reason, a warrant can be issued for his or her arrest.
 This can have a detrimental effect as any bond posted could be revoked and you could be remanded to the Cook County Jail for the remainder of your case.

 At the arraignment the State’s Attorney may request that bond be reconsidered, even where the defendant has already posted bond.
 The prosecution may have decided to file additional charges, or a higher class of felony may have been approved and they may be requesting higher bond than what has already been posted based on new charges.
 In some cases, the prosecution may request a hold pursuant to Illinois Compiled Statues number 725 ILCS 5/110-5.
-Under the law, if there is probable cause to believe that the bail money posted was derived from the defendant’s criminal activities, the defendant will be unable to use these funds for bail.
-Any funds that are posted must be first evaluated at a hearing to determine whether or not the funds posted by the defendant or on his or her behalf are from legitimate sources.
+There are certain circumstances in which the State’s Attorney will choose to require a hearing regarding the monies to be posted for bond.
+An example would be if the charge is a manufacture or delivery of a controlled substance.
+Quite often funds used to post bond come from a criminal act.
+The Court will hear from the person posting the bond regarding where the funds were obtained from.
+Generally the Court will review financial records to make that determination.
 This is known as a source of bail hearing.
 The State’s Attorney will generally request this type of hearing when defendants are charged with certain drug cases and white collar crimes, which can include Bribery, Embezzlement, Forgery and Fraud.

-In some cases, the judge may not require the defendant to post bond but may issue certain conditions of release that the defendant would be expected to follow.
-In many non-violent cases, the court might require the defendant to submit to electronic monitoring by the Sheriff’s Department.
+In some cases, the Court may not require the defendant to post a monetary bond.
+In many non-violent cases, the court might require the defendant to submit to electronic monitoring by the Cook County Sheriff’s Department.
 Electronic monitoring is a form of release whereby the defendant is required to wear a monitor on his or her ankle that is linked to the Sheriff’s monitoring department.
 The Sheriff can then track the movements and whereabouts of the defendant at all times.
 Generally the defendant is required to remain within a certain distance of his or her residence, usually within a few hundred feet at most.
 Quite often though a judge will allow additional movement for work purposes if the defendant can prove to the judge that he or she is gainfully employed and has set work hours.
 Movement can also be granted for other occasions, such as a doctor’s appointment or a family obligation.
 The court can also require that the defendant both post a bond and be on electronic monitoring.

-Defendants who do not appear personally at the arraignment, as well as each and every subsequent status date, and who do not have an attorney appear on their behalf will have a bench warrant issued for their arrest.
-In these cases, any law enforcement officer who encounters the defendant is authorized to arrest that person and to bring him or her directly to court for the arraignment.
-The judge may require higher bail amounts for defendants who failed to appear in court or the judge could order that the defendant be remanded to the jail for the remainder of the case.
+Defendants are required to appear at each and every court date, unless they are excused by the Court, even if they have an attorney representing them.
+Those who do not appear risk having the Court issue a bench warrant for their arrest.
+If a bench warrant is issued, any police officer or Sheriff, regardless of where the Defendant is located, is authorized to arrest that person and to bring him or her directly to court for the execution of said warrant.
+Quite often judge will require higher bail amounts for defendants who failed to appear in court or the judge could order that the defendant be remanded to the jail for the remainder of the case.

 If you or a loved one have an upcoming arraignment hearing, it is crucial that you consult with an experienced Chicago Criminal Defense Attorney as soon as possible.
 With over 20 years of criminal defense experience, David L. Freidberg passionately helps his clients through the complex court process and understands how to effectively present the best defense possible at all stages of court proceedings.
 He not only provides the best possible defense for his clients, he educates them as to the process and all possible outcomes they could face.